BE PREPARED

 If you do not already have permission to remain in the UK, you must apply for a student visa or a visitor visa to study at University of Chichester.
 The type and length of the course affects the type of visa you need.
 To help you understand what type of visa you require, please refer to our “Which Visa?”
 Flowchart.

 If you need a Student Route visa, you will need a CAS before you can apply for your visa.
-You need to meet your offer conditions, pay a deposit, complete a CAS request form and attend a CAS eligibility interview (if applicable), before you get your CAS.
+You need to meet your offer conditions, pay a 50% deposit, complete an online CAS request form and attend a CAS eligibility interview (if applicable), before you get your CAS.
 We normally start issuing CASs 3 months prior to the course start date.
-Please visit our visa and immigration website for more information.
+Please visit our Student visa information section for more information.

 Chichester International Advice is here to advice and support you with your visa application.
 Please email international@chi.ac.uk if you have questions about the application process, how to complete the online application form or supporting documents.